Nithishkumar654/CarRentalSystem/README.md

 # Car Rental System API

 The **Car Rental System API** is a robust RESTful API built using C# and Entity Framework.
-It provides a comprehensive system for managing a car rental business, including functionality for car booking, availability checks, rental history, and user management.
+It provides a comprehensive system for managing a car rental business, including functionality for car booking, availability checks, and user management.
 This project follows best practices for building secure and scalable APIs.

 ---